Please Note - If you are cruising around Australia you need to select Pacific.

 Even if you do tend to book your travel arrangements yourself, a good way to ensure protection is to pay using a credit card.
 The credit card company might be able to recover your money if you request a chargeback, or you might be able to claim under your credit card insurance.
 Reconsider buying your travel arrangements using a debit card as they don’t provide the same level of protection.

-In some states and territories, there are programs in place where you may be able to apply for compensation for insolvent companies.
+In some states and territories, programs are in place where you may be able to apply for compensation for insolvent companies.
 Contact the Australian Competition and Consumer Commission for more information.

 Our table above can help you find travel insurers who may offer insolvency cover, but this doesn’t mean you can get away without reading their policy.
 We know it’s not a great read, but it’s really important to understand the cover you’re purchasing.
 If you’re not sure that you understand the conditions you can always call the insurer for advice before buying.